Diagnosis versus Assessment

 This is a common question we hear - how old does the child have to be for a diagnosis to be accurate?
 It used to be thought that the child needed to be of school age for testing to be accurate, but that is no longer the case.
 With improved diagnostic tools and better awareness, children are being reliably diagnosed with an autism spectrum condition from the age of 2.
 The USA Government's Center for Disease Control and Prevention gives the following average age of diagnosis data from 2008 studies - for autistic disorder age 4 years, for autism spectrum age 4 years 5 months, and for Asperger Disorder 6 years 3 months.

 Government Funded Assessment Teams:

 You can get in touch with a government-funded team that specialises in the assessment and diagnosis of ASD (Autism Spectrum Disorder).
 Parents can telephone these teams directly.
 There can be lengthy waiting lists.
 Contact the team closest to where you live.
-Click here to see the full list for Victoria.
+View the Amaze document Autism Spectrum Disorder Assessment Teams in Victoria to see the full list for Victoria.

 The other (more costly) option is to seek assessment by a private professional provider.
 We can direct parents or adults seeking a diagnosis to professionals who have a special interest and/or experience in dealing with and diagnosing Asperger Syndrome.
 Anyone can make an appointment to see a psychologist.
 We recommend a preliminary conversation/email with the professional explaining your situation and need.
 This will assist you in determining their level of experience.
 Over the years Aspergers Victoria has compiled lists of various professionals working in the area of Autism Spectrum Disorders.
 Members can view the Professional Directory.